Environment Variables Reference

 Enable OCR-specific debug output.
 Outputs diagnostic information about OCR decisions, fallbacks, and text coverage metrics.

-# Enable OCR debug logging
+# Enable OCR debug loggingexport KREUZBERG_DEBUG_OCR=1

-# [kreuzberg::pdf::ocr] fallback=true non_whitespace=8543 alnum=7234 meaningful_words=312
+# Output example:# [kreuzberg::pdf::ocr] fallback=true non_whitespace=8543 alnum=7234 meaningful_words=312# [kreuzberg::pdf::ocr] avg_non_whitespace=45.2 avg_alnum=38.1 alnum_ratio=0.847Diagnostic Information:

 - Whether OCR fallback was triggered